tfabris/BlueGigaEmpeg/README.md

 When mounting:

-- Try to leave the recessed RESET/PAIR button reachable somehow.
+- Try to leave the BlueGigaEmpeg's recessed RESET/PAIR button reachable somehow.
 You won't need to use it very often, but when you do, it's super nice to be able to reach it.
 If you can't make the button reachable, then the USB cable will also allow you to pair, but the button is much more convenient.

-- Make sure to leave the USB port accessible for firmware updates and debugging.
-If you have mounted the BlueGigaEmpeg in a hard-to-reach location, then my best recommendation is to find a long USB type-A-to-type-B cable (It's a standard USB printer cable, you probably have a few extras of these lying around already), attach it to the BlueGigaEmpeg's USB port, and route it somewhere in your car that you can reach with a laptop when you need to.
+- Make sure to leave the BlueGigaEmpeg's USB debug port accessible for firmware updates and debugging.
+If you have mounted the BlueGigaEmpeg in a hard-to-reach location, then my best recommendation is to find a long USB type-A-to-type-B cable (It's a standard USB printer cable, you probably have a few extras of these lying around already), attach it to the BlueGigaEmpeg's USB debug port, and route it somewhere in your car that you can reach it with a laptop when you need to.

+- Make sure the empeg itself is mounted so that its front panel is still visible and accessible from the driver's seat.
+The BlueGigaEmpeg isn't a replacement for the empeg's user interface.

 Usage
 ==============================================================================
 - [Pairing                                                                         ](#pairing)